mpusz/wg21-papers/src/2981R0_improving_our_safety_with_a_physical_quantities_and_units_library.md

 [Original code here](https://github.com/LK8000/LK8000/blob/052bbc20a106fda4db41874e788e39020fb86512/Common/Header/Defines.h#L901-L924).

-Again the question of which unit the constant is in remains.
+Again, the question of which unit the constant is in remains.
 Without looking at the code it is impossible to tell from which unit `TOMETER` converts.
-Also macros have the problem that they are not in scoped to a namespace and thus can easily clash with other macros or functions - especially if they have such common names like `PI` or `RAD_TO_DEG`.
+Also, macros have the problem that they are not scoped to a namespace and thus can easily clash with other macros or functions -- especially if they have such common names like `PI` or `RAD_TO_DEG`.

 ## Lack of consistency